 Skip to main content

-I am a Senior Fellow of the Higher Education Academy and my teaching experience involves the design and critical evaluation of research informed courses and PG/UG modules and the development and leadership of innovative pedagogical approaches that embed employability and inclusivity into the curriculum.
+I am Associate Professor (Reader) of Creativity & Innovation and Course Director of the MSc Innovation Management & Entrepreneurship.
+I joined KBS in 2018.
+I am a Senior Fellow of the Higher Education Academy, and my teaching experience involves the design and critical evaluation of research informed courses and PG/UG modules and the development and leadership of innovative pedagogical approaches that embed employability and inclusivity into the curriculum.
 More specifically, the MSc IME Lead Yourself novel scheme has increased placement rates (50%) and led to the successful completion of the MSc IME placements without changing employer (100%) and it is now leveraged widely throughout the University via the Employability team.
 The Group Contract innovative pedagogical approach has resulted in zero formal student complaints for group assignments at the KBS staff community and has been adopted by other Faculties.

 Prior to my academic roles, I held leadership positions at Unilever UK, Greece and Cyprus as a subsidiary's Leadership member and Innovation/Marketing Manager in different Business Units and I have been awarded with the Fellowship of the Chartered Institute of Marketing.

 I had been elected Board member of the Chartered Institute of Marketing of the Hellenic Management Association and a member of the Hellenic National Marketing Awards Evaluation Committee.
-I am a member of the British Academy of Management and a Reviewer at the Creativity and Innovation Management journal, the TFS journal and a Challenger Reviewer at the IPDM conference.
+I am a member of the Academy of Management, the British Academy of Management and a peer reviewer.

 My focus in T&L lies on the student relationship.
 I am a strong advocate of Comer's (1995) theory that suggests there is no significant learning without a significant relationship that flourishes in a supportive context and within a collaborative culture.
 Such a culture however is not universally experienced.
 Supportive teaching and learning are deemed to be inclusive-thus student-centered- so that pedagogy, curriculum and assessments are delivered to engage students into meaningful and accessible learning (Hocking, 2010).
 Co-created curriculum content, assessments and integrated study skills that are relevant to students' diverse backgrounds and experiences enhance the sense of belonginess which is an important manifestation of the student engagement (Crosling et al., 2009).
 Such curricula are developed through a strategic approach and innovation in practice (McDuff et al., 2020).